albogdano/bootup/README.md

 Edit `assemble.json` and change `template` to one of the following:

-`modern-business`, `grayscale`
+`modern-business`, `grayscale`, `monolite`

-Currently there are two templates to choose from:
+Currently there are three templates to choose from:

 - [Modern Business](http://startbootstrap.com/modern-business) - a full site Bootstrap template
 - [Grayscale](http://startbootstrap.com/grayscale) - a nice black & white single page template
+- Monolite - a Grayscale clone but lighter.
+Great as a template for documentation!

 Feel free to add more templates by creating a pull request or you could just ask me politely :wink: